Let more growers get greater benefits

 Apply organic fertilizer

-Organic fertilizers are derived from natural sources, including plant and animal materials, and minerals.
+Organic Fertilizers are derived from natural sources, including plant and animal materials, and minerals.
 These fertilizers release nutrients slowly over time, enhancing soil structure, microbial activity, and long-term fertility.
-Common Organic fertilizers include:
+Common Organic Fertilizers include:

 • Compost: Decomposed organic matter from plant and food waste, enriching the soil with essential nutrients and microorganisms.